Daniel-Wittgenstein/inkutils/readme.md

 A collection of useful Ink functions that can be used in any story.

-Full version: contains all functions, including all functions with variable argument length up to 20 arguments.
+[Full version](https://github.com/Daniel-Wittgenstein/inkutils/blob/main/dist/inkutils-all.ink) (contains all functions, including all functions with variable argument length up to 20 arguments).

-Small version: no functions with variable argument length, smaller size.
+[Compact version](https://github.com/Daniel-Wittgenstein/inkutils/blob/main/dist/inkutils-compact.ink) (no functions with variable argument length, smaller size):

+Usage:

+INCLUDE inkutils-all.ink

+or:

-Usage: INCLUDE inkutils.ink
+INCLUDE inkutils-compact.ink

 # Functions